Aliases for GABBR2 Gene

 GeneCards Summary for GABBR2 Gene

 GABBR2 (Gamma-Aminobutyric Acid Type B Receptor Subunit 2) is a Protein Coding gene.
-Diseases associated with GABBR2 include nicotine dependence, protection against and sensory neuropathy type 1.
-Among its related pathways are Signaling by GPCR and Circadian entrainment.
+Diseases associated with GABBR2 include Nicotine Dependence, Protection Against and Sensory Neuropathy Type 1.
+Among its related pathways are Taste transduction and Inwardly rectifying K+ channels.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled GABA receptor activity.
 An important paralog of this gene is GPR156.

 UniProtKB/Swiss-Prot for GABBR2 Gene